MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Define a regional deployment stamp to unify the provisioning, management, and operation of regional application resources, into a heterogenous but inter-dependent scale-unit.

-  As the load increases, additional stamps can be deployed within the same or different Azure regions, in order to horizontally scale the solution.
+  As the load increases, extra stamps can be deployed within the same or different Azure regions, in order to horizontally scale the solution.

 > [!CAUTION]
 > When deploying within an Azure Landing Zone, ensure the Landing Zone subscription is dedicated to the application, in order to provide a clear management boundary and to avoid potential the [Noisy Neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor).